← Back to all guides

 Check My EOB Now

-Coinsurance: percentage after deductible
+Coinsurance: your percentage share after the deductible

-How these fields appear on an EOB
+How errors in these fields appear on your EOB

 Ready to apply this to your own bill?